abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 # ⚙️ Assembly Basics For The Operating System (CS306) Course

-Before starting this tutorial be sure to install the [emu8086](https://emu8086-microprocessor-emulator.en.softonic.com/download) to help you practice alongside with the provided code segments.
+Before starting this tutorial, install the [emu8086](https://emu8086-microprocessor-emulator.en.softonic.com/download) to help you practice alongside the provided code segments.

 ---